pzembrod/cc64/File-formats.md

 ### Regular Forth source files

-Since the advent of ANS Forth in 1994, regular text files have been standardized as an alternative form of Forth sources, and they seem to be the more common from now.
+Since the advent of ANS Forth in 1994, regular text files have been standardized as the preferred form of Forth sources, and they seem to be the more common from now.
 UltraFORTH  isn't ANS compliant (yet) and doesn't support text source files, but I hacked together a simplified version of the ANS word include; it lives in cc64src1.d64/fth blocks 132-135.
 I'm so far only using